ahmaeldesoky/bird-species-detection-gothenburg-2024/README.md

          └── species_accuracy_and_misclassification.txt
 ```

-## About the Resulting Dataset
+## The Resulting Dataset

+### About

 The dataset produced using the above scripts includes **239,570 occurrence records** of **61 species** from April 21 to June 16, 2024, across 30 sites in central Gothenburg, Sweden.

+### Download

+The dataset is available to download from https://zenodo.org/records/15350316

+### Documentation

-The dataset is available to download from https://zenodo.org/records/15350316 and a detailed documentation, including URI identifiers, definitions, and examples for all attributes (column headers), is available at https://smog-chalmers.github.io/BirdMonitoringGothenburg/.
+A detailed documentation of the dataset, including URI identifiers, definitions, and examples for all attributes (column headers), is available at https://smog-chalmers.github.io/BirdMonitoringGothenburg/

+### Preperation

 Depending on the use case, users may want to filter the dataset based on the [occurrenceProbability](https://smog-chalmers.github.io/BirdMonitoringGothenburg/#occurrenceProbability) attribute using the following recommended thresholds (see the paper for more details) to retain only non-validated records that meet the specified criteria: